-9. He was struck gratuitously before any charges had been brought, John 18:22.
+9. He was struck gratuitously, and before any charges had been brought, John 18:22.

 18:4 Jesus therefore, knowing all things that should come upon Him, went forth, and said unto them, Whom seek ye?

-Jesus therefore, knowing all things that should come upon Him- in response to His knowledge of the Father’s will.
-He knew he was the foreordained Lamb, 1 Peter 1:20, and that the arrest would lead to His crucifixion.
+Jesus therefore, knowing all things that should come upon Him- the “therefore” indicates that He is acting in line with His knowledge of the Father’s will.
+He knew He was the foreordained Lamb, 1 Peter 1:20, and that the arrest would lead to His crucifixion.

-They answered him, Jesus of Nazareth.
+They answered Him, Jesus of Nazareth.
 Jesus saith unto them, I am He- the blind man said this, John 9:9 and no-one thought he was claiming Deity.
-So it must be that the expression reminds them of His claims to Deity, such as “Before Abraham was, I am”, John 8:58.
+So it must be that the expression reminds them of His word, “Before Abraham was, I am”, John 8:58.
 They took up stones to stone Him then, but now they are determined to see Him crucified.

 How remarkable it is that Jesus of Nazareth is the great “I am”!
 This tells of His Deity.
 How remarkable also that the great “I am” should answer to the name of Jesus of Nazareth!
 This tells of His humility.
 He still answers to that name in heaven, as Saul of Tarsus found, Acts 22:8.
 His humble and obedient spirit shall never be forgotten.